EliasNehme/Deep-STORM/README.md

 # Installation instructions

-1. Download this repository as a zip file (or clone it using git).
-2. Go to the downloaded directory and unzip it (or clone it using git).
-3. The [conda](https://docs.conda.io/en/latest/) environment for this project is given in `environment_<os>.yml` where `<os>` should be substituted with your operating system.
-For example, to replicate the environment on a linux system use the command: `conda env create -f environment_linux.yml` from within the downloaded directory.
-This should take a couple of minutes.
-4. After activation of the environment using: `conda activate deep-storm`, you're set to go!

-* Prerequisites:
+* Prerequisites
 This software was tested on a Windows 10 64-bit operating system, with the following packages:
     1. ImageJ 1.51u with ThunderSTORM plugin 1.3 installed.
     2. MatlabR2017b with image-processing toolbox.
     3. Anaconda distribution 5.1 for windows 10 (64-bit) with Tensorflow 1.4.0, and Keras 1.0.0 installed.

-Installation:
-	1. ImageJ and ThunderSTORM:
+* ImageJ and ThunderSTORM
-	1.1 - Download and install ImageJ 1.51u - The software is freely available at "https://imagej.nih.gov/ij/download.html"
+    1. Download and install ImageJ 1.51u - The software is freely available at "https://imagej.nih.gov/ij/download.html"
-	1.2 - Download ThunderSTORM plugin ".jar" file from "https://zitmen.github.io/thunderstorm/"
+    2. Download ThunderSTORM plugin ".jar" file from "https://zitmen.github.io/thunderstorm/"
-	1.3 - Place the downloaded ".jar" file into ImageJ plugins directory *To verify ThunderSTORM is setup correctly, open ImageJ and navigate to the Plugins directory.
+    3. Place the downloaded ".jar" file into ImageJ plugins directory
+    * To verify ThunderSTORM is setup correctly, open ImageJ and navigate to the Plugins directory.
 The ThunderSTORM plugin should appear in the list.

+* MatlabR2017b
-	2. MatlabR2017b: can be downloaded at "https://www.mathworks.com/products/matlab.html"
+    * can be downloaded at "https://www.mathworks.com/products/matlab.html"

-	3. Anaconda:
+* Anaconda
-	3.1  - Download and install the anaconda distribution for windows at "https://www.anaconda.com/download/" 3.2  - Open up the Anaconda prompt, and create a new conda environment named "deepstorm" using the command: "conda create -n deepstorm pip python=3.5" when conda asks you to proceed type "y"
+    * Download and install the anaconda distribution for windows at "https://www.anaconda.com/download/"
+    * Open up the Anaconda prompt, and create a new conda environment named "deepstorm" using the command: "conda create -n deepstorm pip python=3.5" when conda asks you to proceed type "y"
 	3.3  - Activate the newly created environment using the command: "activate deepstorm" 3.4  - Install Tensorflow cpu or gpu-version 1.4.0 in the deepstorm environment using the command: "pip install --ignore-installed --upgrade tensorflow" or
 	       "pip install --ignore-installed --upgrade tensorflow-gpu" depending on whether your system have a cuda capable GPU.